abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Functions and methods/subroutines
 ---

 Some functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions - they sometimes take one value of a given type (or in other words, an element that belongs to a given set) and always return exactly one element which belongs to another type (or set).
-For example here is a function which that takes an argument of type `Char` and returns a `Boolean`, depending on whether the character is a letter.
+For example here is a function that takes an argument of type `Char` and returns a `Boolean`, indicating whether the character is a letter.

 ![A function from Char to Boolean](../01_set/char_boolean.svg)